google/robotstxt-java/README.md

 You should provide a target URL using `-u` (`--url`) flag.
-At least one agent must be specified using `-a` (`--agent`) flag (verdict `DISALLOWED` is printed iff none of the user-agents is allowed to crawl given URL).
+At least one agent must be specified using `-a` (`--agent`) flag (verdict `DISALLOWED` is printed iff none of the user-agents are allowed to crawl given URL).

 When flag `-f` (`--file`) is omitted, robots.txt contents are expected to be received via standard input: